randyp/randyp.github.io/content/the-email-unsent/body.md

 The purpose of sharing your experience is that the experience stands on its own, away from you.
 You leave the experience up for interpretation by the listener.
-You have your experiences, they have theirs, and from those seeds wisdom is birthed.
+You have your experiences, they have theirs, and from those seeds wisdom grows.

 Unlike the protagonist in that story I had to communicate more directly, but I would let my story do most of the arguing.
 I drafted the email, reviewed it, took a lunch break, then reviewed it again.